Malhão

 The Malhão is a Portuguese circle dance and song in 2/4 time from Estremadura.
 The first line of one version is "Malhão, malhão, o malhão do norte", which can be translated as "winnower, winnower, o winnower of the North."
 The form of alternate endings derives from the cossante or cosaute, a courtly sung dance originating in 11th century France.
-The dance is also preserved in Malacca and Goa.
+The dance is also preserved in Brazil, Malacca and Goa.
+It is also preserved by the Portuguese Luxembourg, Portuguese American and Brazilian American communities of the United States.
 The song also exists as the base of a fado, with local variations as in the "Malhão de Cinfães", "Malhão das Pulgas", and "Malhão de Águeda", all recorded by Amália Rodrigues.